armory/docs/content/en/borealis/quick-start/borealis-canary-get-started.md

 ### Export a query

-The Retrospective Analysis can take the query you provide and generate the YAML for it so that you can use it in your deploy file.
+The Retrospective Analysis can take the query you provide and generate the YAML equivalent that you can use it in your deploy file.

 1. Click **Export Queries for Armory Deployments**.
 2. Copy the YAML.